UI (film): Cast and crew

 The film was launched on 3 June 2022, and the makers revealed the meaning of the title UI to be the mark worn on forehead.
 G. Manoharan's Lahari Films and K. P. Sreekanth's Venus Enterrtainers were reported to produce the film.
 It was also reported that, alongside Kannada, the film would be released in Telugu, Tamil, Hindi and Malayalam.
 Actor Murali Sharma was reported to be a part of the film's cast when the film was announced in June 2022.
 A month later, actress Nidhi Subbaiah's signing was reported.
 However, until November 2022, no other members of the cast were officially confirmed by the makers.
 However, it was speculated that Sunny Leone was a part of the cast.
-Reeshma Nanaiah's role too was speculated, and was a confirmed a few months later.
+Reeshma Nanaiah's role was also speculated, and was a confirmed a few months later.

 A May 2023 report revealed that Leone and Nanaiah had been cast, alongside Murali Krishna and Indrajit Lankesh, and that B. Ajaneesh Loknath would compose the film's music.
 Shivakumar, who had previously worked in KGF film series and Salaar: Part 1 – Ceasefire, was hired as art director for the film.
 Deepu S. Kumar served as the film's editor, and Prajwal as the cinematographer.
 In June, it was reported that actress Veena Ponnappa, who previously appeared in Vedha (2022), was cast.